arturict/afc-stack/CLI.md

 - **CI/CD**: Yes
 - **Docker**: Yes

 This combination provides the best developer experience and production performance.
+Start simple and add complexity (like WebSocket) only when needed.

 ## Requirements

-- Bun 1.1.31+ (or Node.js 20+ if using npm/pnpm)
+- Bun 1.3.0+
 - Git
 - Docker (optional, for database)

+**Note**: This stack is built for Bun.
+If you prefer npm/pnpm, Node.js 20+ is required.

 ## License